THE THEOLOGY THAT STEERS OUR PRACTICE

 (Luke 16:19-26; Matthew 25:41-46; II Thessalonians 1:6-9; Jude 6-7; Mark 9:43-48; Revelation 20:11-15).

-We believe that the Christian Baptism of Believers is an ordinance testifying to the acceptance of Jesus Christ as Savior, and for the purpose of growth in holiness and maturity.
+We believe that the Christian Baptism of Believers is an ordinance testifying to the acceptance of Jesus Christ as Savior, and for growth in holiness and maturity.
 Baptism is an identification with the Lord Jesus Christ in His death and resurrection.

 We understand that earnest Believers differ as to the mode; however, we are committed to baptism by immersion.